pjamieso/fhirokta/README.md

 The &quot;scope&quot; claim should be set to the string: &quot;openid profile email user/\*.read&quot;.
 Notice the scope claims values are delimited by whitespace.
 Instead of creating a static string, we can use the Okta expression language to populate the scope value, String.replace(Arrays.toCsvString(access.scope),","," ").
 The &quot;openid&quot;, &quot;profile&quot;, and &quot;email&quot; are used by OpenID Connect to return user information.
 The &quot;user/\*.read&quot; scope indicates we wish to give the user read access to all the FHIR resources on the server.
 If we want to limit access to just particular resources, we could formulate scopes such as &quot;user/Patient.read user/Observation.read user/Encounter.write&quot;, etc. We could also limit the scope to just the resources that match the id of the logged in user, by formulating a scope with &quot;patient/\*.read&quot;.
 Okta also has the ability to add scopes, but this mechanism should be avoided since the scopes are added to the claim &quot;scp&quot; in a comma delimited array not recognized by the IRIS FHIR Accelerator service.
 Another tab in the Okta Custom Server is &quot;Access Policies&quot;.
 Okta provides for granular user/client access.
 For now, set the Auth Code Access to &quot;All Clients&quot;.

 We also need to allow Cross-Origin Resource Sharing (CORS) for our single page web application.
 CORS is an HTTP-header based mechanism that allows a server to indicate which origins (domain, scheme, or port), other than its own, from which a browser should permit loading resources.
 CORS relies on a mechanism by which browsers make a &quot;preflight&quot; request to the server hosting the cross-origin resource, to check that the server will permit the actual request.
 In the preflight, the browser sends headers that will be used in the actual request.
-If you open up chrome development tools under the network tab you can see these preflight requests.
+If you open up Chrome development tools under the network tab you can see these preflight requests.
 Under the Okta API management tab, you can add trusted origins.
 We need to add &quot;http://localhost:4200&quot; so that our token requests from our sample angular application are not blocked.

 ## Registering an application with Okta